08 Aug Epidural Stimulation: Giving Mobility Back To SCI Patients

 Discovering Epidural Stimulation

-Zech Carson came across Epidural Stimulation while researching Stem Cell Therapy.
+Zech Carson came across Epidural Stimulation while researching Regenerative Treatment.
 The Epidural Stimulation device is surgically implanted over the spine and is connected to the nervous system.
 After an intensive rehabilitation period which may last for a month and go up to 40 days, a patient should be able to operate the device and control limb movements.
 Autonomic functions, including bladder and bowel control, cardiovascular and sexual function can also be improved as limb movements are progressively enhanced.

 Zech will soon join other patients who have shown remarkable positive responses as a result of the implantation of the Epidural Stimulation device.
 Zech Carson is understandably excited at the prospect of regaining movement in his limbs.
 He is fully aware that this is a slow process but he is determined to put in all the work required to see his dream come true.